lillianlau0101/deepsignalbeta/README.md

 ![AI Model](https://img.shields.io/badge/AI-Gemini%203.1%20Pro-orange)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-Orbit AI is a modular backend system that delivers **signal-to-noise investment intelligence** using AI.
+DeepSignal is a modular backend system that delivers **signal-to-noise investment intelligence** using AI.

 It mirrors the logic of high-end institutional research services by: